 Photo from the Four Seasons Langkawi

-Located among beaches and jungle, the Four Seasons is as wild and remote as its location, away from the busier south and close to the Kilim karst and mangrove area and located in expansive grounds against the sea on a strip of white fluffy beach and emerald waters.
+Located among beaches and jungle, the Four Seasons Langkawi is as wild and remote as its location, away from the busier south, close to the Kilim karst and mangrove area and located in expansive grounds against the sea on a strip of white fluffy beach and emerald waters.

 Inside, the Four Seasons Langkawi is a blend of East meets West with Asian, Arabic and Western influences reflecting Malaysia’s heritage.
-Outside, the lush jungle overtakes the resort.
+Outside, the lush jungle overtakes the resort, one of the most beautiful hotels in Langkawi without a doubt.

 The rooms have either beach or jungle access and some come with their own outdoor rain showers and sunken baths.
 They are also the largest you will find on the island, and perhaps in Malaysia, measuring more than my one bedroom flat in Singapore.